New South Wales Institute for Educational Research

-The New South Wales Institute for Educational Research (also known as the NSW Institute for Educational Research) is an incorporated educational research institute based in New South Wales, Australia.
+The New South Wales Institute for Educational Research (also known as the NSW Institute for Educational Research) is a long-standing not-for-profit educational research institute, based in New South Wales, Australia.

 History

 The NSW Institute for Educational Research Incorporated was founded in Sydney in 1928, and as such is one of the oldest established research institutes in Australia.
-Since foundation, the Institute has continued to make a significant contribution to discourse on educational policy in New South Wales and Australia.
+In 1998 the institute was registered as a NSW incorporated association.
+Since foundation, the institute has continued to make a significant contribution to discourse on educational policy in New South Wales and Australia.

 Objectives

 The Constitution stipulates that the objectives of the Institute are to encourage "study, research and service" in education and to do this lists discussion, criticism, identification of research issues, and dissemination of results.
 The Institute may conduct research as an Institute activity.

 Activities

 The central activity for the NSW Institute for Educational Research is an Annual Conference, at which members present scholarly papers in research in education.
 The NSW Institute also hosts an annual Sir Harold Wyndham Memorial Lecture, to honour an important NSW educationist.
-The Institute offers student grants for educational research.
+The institute offers student grants for educational research.
 The New South Wales Institute for Educational Research Award for Outstanding Educational Research was inaugurated in 1972 and is conferred for an outstanding doctoral thesis (or outstanding doctoral theses) completed within the field of educational research.